Fringe benefits tax: What it is and how it works in Australia

 If your business provides taxable fringe benefits, you must lodge an FBT return with the ATO.

-• The FBT year runs from 1 April to 31 March – different from the financial year.
+- The fringe benefits tax year runs from 1 April to 31 March, which is different from the financial year.

-• Your FBT return is due by 21 May each year – extensions are available if you lodge through a registered tax agent.
+- Your fringe benefits tax return is due by 21 May each year.
+You can get an extension if you lodge through a registered tax agent.

-If an employee receives fringe benefits over $2,000 in an FBT year, you must include a reportable fringe benefits amount (RFBA) on their income statement or payment summary.
-Here’s more from the ATO about RFBAs.
+If an employee receives fringe benefits with a total taxable value of more than $2,000 in a fringe benefits tax year, you must include a reportable fringe benefits amount (RFBA) on their income statement or payment summary.
+Read more about reportable fringe benefits amounts on the Australian Taxation Office website.

 FBT exemptions for small businesses